beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   ### BlockTruncatedCookies

-  #### Block truncated cookies
+  #### Block truncated cookies (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 131.
   #### Supported versions:

-  - On Windows and macOS since 123 or later
+  - On Windows and macOS since 123, until 131

   #### Description